ChibiOS/ChibiOS/readme.txt

   (backported to 2.6.0).
 - FIX: Fixed MS2ST() and US2ST() macros error (bug #415)(backported to 2.6.0,
   2.4.4, 2.2.10, NilRTOS).
+- NEW: Added initializer for the DIER register to the STM32 GPT, ICU and PWM drivers.
+- NEW: Added support for 32bits counters to the STM32 GPT driver.
 - NEW: Added support for STM32F4xx backup RAM.
 - NEW: Added port support for SCP560B64.
 - NEW: Added DAC driver high level files and low level files templates.